 For the rest of the afternoon, we did a self-guided walking tour of central Manhattan, taking in the best of its iconic buildings.

-The highlights included the Chrysler Building, St Patrick’s Cathedral, the Rockerfeller Centre and the Empire State Building.
-Luckily, these famous New York sights are all within walking distance of each other.
+The highlights included the Chrysler Building, the Rockerfeller Centre and the Empire State Building.
+Luckily, these famous New York sights are all within walking distance of each other, so you can visit them all in one go.

 Of course, you might prefer to climb up to the observation decks in the Empire State Building or the Rockerfeller Centre, as an alternative to Summit One Vanderbilt.